AaronDMarasco/git4svn/README.md

 * Using `git bisect` to automate finding where something is broken
   * This is important because unlike svn, git revisions are unpredictable, so it is non-trivial to say "I want a revision halfway between then and now"
 * Using `git bundle` when traveling and needing a minimal set of files with you

+Also, I just didn't know where to fit it - a `remote` can be _any git repository_, which includes a clone in another directory on the local filesystem!

 # Other Resources
 ## Learning Git